 What does it mean?

-Ventilator-associated pneumonia (VAP) is a type of lung infection that occurs in people who are on breathing machines or ventilators in hospitals.
-As such, VAP typically affects critically ill persons that are in an intensive care unit (CCU).
-VAP is a major source of increased illness and death.
-This indicator measures the number of Ventilator associated pneumonias happening in the CCU per 1000 ventilator days.
+Ventilator-associated Pneumonia (VAP) is a lung infection that happens in individuals who are on breathing machines or on ventilators in hospitals.
+VAP, as such, typically affects critically sick individuals who are in an intensive care unit (ICU).
+VAP is a significant source of increased illness and death.
+This indicator measures the number of Ventilator associated pneumonias happening in the ICU per 1000 ventilator days.